pikvm/pikvm/README.md

   - 4x 390 Ohm resistors.
   - 2x 4.7k Ohm resistors.
   - A breadboard and wires.

-#### A few words about HDMI-USB dongle (H.264 is NOT officially supported at this time)
-The dongle is completely supported and PiKVM works great with it.
-But it has some disadvantages compared with recommended [HDMI-CSI bridge](https://aliexpress.com/item/4000102166176.html): USB gives a lot of latency (200ms vs 100ms for MJPEG) and it doesn't support stream compression control (you won't be able to use PiKVM in a place with a poor internet connection).
-There is no H.264 support at the moment.
-It also cannot automatically detect screen resolution.
-All this is caused by the hardware limitations of the dongle itself.
-In addition, some users report hardware problems: the dongle may not work in the BIOS or simply stop working after a while.
-It's a black box, and no one knows what's inside it.
-If you have problems with it, it will not be possible to fix them.

 ## Hardware for v0
 * Raspberry Pi 2 or 3.
 * MicroSD card (8 GB is enough).